Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Evidence of Equivocation

 Let us fix an {\em equivocation threshold} $t$ (a positive real number) and a function $\weight$ from component addresses to positive real numbers.
 The function $\weight$ will be used to count the weight of the equivocating components; this reduces to the count when the weights are all $1$.

 In order to define ELMO components, we need to introduce some extra definitions for MO components.
-Therefore, let $\mathcal{M}_i$ be the MO component of address $i$.
-The following notion of local evidence of equivocators is a refinement of the similar notion under the full node assumption and relies on the assumption that a component cannot self-equivocate.

-\begin{definition}[\coqref{VLSM.Core.ELMO.ELMO}{local_equivocators_full}] Let $s$ be a state of $\mathcal{M}_i$ such that $\obs(s) = \obs(s') \concat [(l,m)]$.
-We define the set of \textbf{locally evidenced equivocators} in $s$ as follows
+Let $\mathcal{M}_i$ be the MO component of address $i$.
+The following is a refinement of the notion of local evidence of equivocation under the full node assumption and relies on the assumption that a component cannot self-equivocate.
+Let $s$ be a state of $\mathcal{M}_i$ with $\obs(s) = \obs(s') \concat [(l,m)]$.
+The set of \textit{locally evidenced equivocators under full node assumption} ([\coqref{VLSM.Examples.ELMO.ELMO}{local_equivocators_full}]) in $s$ is: